bvraghav/elevator-pitch-d016y/README.md

-traversal, where each physical level: `0:"G", 1:"L1", ...` is mapped onto a meta-level that is indexed as `m=3*l`, so that `0:"G", 3:"L1",...` and the state of traversal or rest is modelled as edges between the meta levels and their duration of travel as edge weights.
-The elevator may *stay at rest* of a pre-defined repeatable duration `DR`, represented as a loop `[3*m,3*m]`.
+traversal, where each physical level: `0:"G", 1:"L1", ...` is mapped onto a meta-level that is indexed as `m=3*l`, so that `0:"G", 3:"L1",...` and the state of traversal (or rest) is modelled as edges between the meta levels and their duration of travel as edge weights.
+The elevator may *stay at rest* for a predefined repeatable duration `DR`, represented as a loop `[3*m,3*m]`.

 The elevator may move between two successive of successive physical levels `[3*m, 3*(m+1)]` in three